5 Simple Winter Car Care Tips

 2. Don’t forget to check the car’s lighting: Winter means shorter days and no sunlight when you get back home from work.
 As a result, you would want your car’s light’s visibility be in an excellent shape.
 So, before winters start just get the lightning fixed.
 Check whether the bulb’s out, or there’s water covering any exterior light.
 You might also want to get an extra pair of emergency car light, just in case.

-3. Consider getting tyres checked: If you live in a city that experiences occasional snow, its better you look for a new set of all-season tyres.
-And it is safe to replace all four tyres at one time rather than being sorry later.
-Even if the tyres are in good shape, make sure they are properly inflated.
-You can keep tyre pressure monitoring system handy to check whenever and wherever, if the tyres are misbehaving.
+3. Consider getting tires checked: If you live in a city that experiences occasional snow, its better you look for a new set of all-season tires.
+And it is safe to replace all four tires at one time rather than being sorry later.
+Even if the tires are in good shape, make sure they are properly inflated.
+You can keep tire pressure monitoring system handy to check whenever and wherever, if the tires are misbehaving.

 4. Check the oil: Motor oil is said to thicken as the temperature drops, thus making it difficult for the engine to turn over.
 Some of the formulas that seem to work well in winters are 5W-20, 5W-30, and 10W-30.
 In fact, these can be used year-round.
 Since you are getting the oil changed, you can also get the radiator and heater hoses checked for leaks or cracks.

 5. Get the coolant flushed and filled: During winter months, you would want to keep your engine away from freezing.
 So, make sure your car isn’t low on coolant and your engine doesn’t have any leaks that could make the coolant drain off.
 It is recommended to keep the coolant mixture in a ratio of 50 (antifreeze)/50 (water).